Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Introduction

-Model compression is an effective solution, including pruning~\cite{9055425}, quantization~\cite{9399174}, and knowledge distillation (KD)~\cite{9926046}.
-Stamenovic et al.~\cite{stamenovic2021weight} specifically investigate pruning methodologies tailored for SE frameworks.
-Tan et al.~\cite{tan2021towards} reduce the complexity of SE networks using three different techniques: sparse regularization, iterative pruning, and clustering-based quantization.
+Model compression is an effective solution, including pruning, quantization, and knowledge distillation (KD).
 However, pruning and quantization still heavily depend on the original model structure and hardware support.
 In contrast, KD transfers knowledge from a powerful teacher to a compact student, offering better generality and flexibility—thus becoming the technical path chosen in this paper.
-Actually, many researchers have already focused on distillation methods for SE models.
-Kim et al.~\cite{kim2021test} uses the teacher’s pseudo target to train the student model, enabling a zero-shot learning procedure.
-Thakker et al.~\cite{thakker22_interspeech} integrate KD with multi-task learning losses from speech recognition to achieve SE model compression.
-These studies primarily focus on minimizing output-level discrepancies between teachers and students while neglecting intermediate feature representations.
+In recent years, KD techniques have achieved remarkable progress across a wide range of research fields~\cite{tang2024direct,gong2025beyond,11029670}.
+A common characteristic of these methods is that they fully leverage intermediate representations instead of relying only on output-level distillation.
+This observation has also been validated in the SE field.
 Recently, Wan et al.~\cite{wan23_interspeech} propose a hierarchical attention-based distillation framework for SE, exploring the utilization of intermediate representations.
 Similarly, Nathoo et al.~\cite{nathoo2024two} introduce a fine-grained similarity-preserving KD loss, which aims to match the student’s intra-activation Gram matrices to that of the teacher.
-Knowledge transfer of intermediate model representations has gradually attracted researchers' attention, with the key challenge lying in the SE-specific distillation design.
+However, existing methods have not yet explored frameworks that are specifically tailored to the inherent characteristics of the SE task.